microfoundry/MicroFoundry-XC6194A-IS31FL3193-Expansion-PCB/README.md

 | 5 | PG | XC6194A Power Good | Output (Active HIGH) | XC6194A VIn |
 | 6 | SHDN | XC6194A Shutdown | Input (Active HIGH) **See NOTE-2** | GND |

 **NOTE-2:** Circuit is pulled to GND via pull-down resistor.
 XC6149A datasheet specifies a voltage level above 1.1v will trigger shutdown.
-Some MCUs may exihibit an output glitch on the SHDN during power-up and the XC6194 may immediately shutdown.
+Some MCUs may exhibit an output glitch on the SHDN during power-up and the XC6194 may immediately shutdown.
 If this is experienced, a user implemented RC filter could possibly eliminate the issue.

 ### STEMMA QT / Qwiic i2c